 As Scott ran away from the officer, a witness captured video of Slager shooting Scott several times in the back.

-The outcomes: Slager was fired and indicted on a state murder charge and federal charges, including misleading investigators and excessive use of force.
+The outcomes: Slager was fired and indicted for a state murder charge and federal charges, including misleading investigators and excessive use of force.

 The state murder trial ended in a mistrial.
-But Slager admitted to using excessive force as part of a federal plea deal.
+But on Tuesday, Slager admitted to using excessive force as part of a federal plea deal.

-In exchange for his guilty plea on one of the federal counts -- punishable by up to life in prison -- two other federal charges and state charges were dropped.
+In exchange for his guilty plea for one of the federal counts – punishable by up to life in prison – two other federal charges and state charges were dropped.

 And the North Charleston City Council agreed to a $6.5 million settlement with Scott’s family.